openharmony/third_party_cangjie_runtime/README.md

 ### Platform Support Plan
 - Build Platform Evolution: Plans to support building Cangjie Runtime and Standard Library artifacts on Windows by the end of 2025.
-- Cangjie Application Runtime Platform Evolution: Planned support for OHOS-ARM32 core features on 2025 Q3, but reflection and dynamic loading, some compiler Optimization, such as LTO（Link-Time Optimization） features will not be included for the time being.
+- Cangjie Application Runtime Platform Evolution: Plan to support Cangjie applications running on the OHOS-ARM32 platform in Q3 2025, and plan to support reflection and dynamic loading features on the OHOS-ARM32 platform in Q4 2025.
+Some compiler optimizations such as LTO (Link-Time Optimization) are not yet supported.

 ## Repositories Involved